archeon1004/archeon1004/README.md

 - 👋 Hi, I’m @archeon1004
-- 👀 I’m interested in windows powershell
+- 👀 I’m interested in mostly in Windows related technologies
-- 📫 How to @ me ignas1004@outlook.com
+- 📫 How to @ me  - ignas1004@outlook.com

 <!---
 archeon1004/archeon1004 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.